magento/merchdocs/src/cms/content-menu.md

 ## Media

-[Enhanced Media Gallery]({% link cms/enhanced-media-gallery.md %}) helps Merchants to organize and manage their media files on the server.
+[Enhanced Media Gallery]({% link cms/enhanced-media-gallery.md %}) helps Merchants to organize and manage their media files in the admin panel.

 {:.bs-callout-info}
 You must enable [Enhanced Media Gallery]({% link cms/enhanced-media-gallery.md %}) for the menu to show.